getweasel/weasel-js/packages/node/examples/is_prime/README.md

 ## General Model

-The pattern used in this example can be generalized and used for testing real-world workflows of any complexity.
+The pattern used in this example is generally applicable testing real-world workflows of any complexity.

 ```ts